gtrabanco/.Sloth/.github/ISSUE_TEMPLATE/1-bug.md

 <!-- Mark something only if you consider necessary -->
 - [ ] I know how to fix.
 - [ ] I will provide a fix later in a PR.
 - [ ] This is minor issue.
-Dotly can work properly but give some errors.
+Sloth can work properly but give some errors.
 - [ ] This is a big issue.
-Dotly can not work.
+Sloth can not work.

 # How to reproduce
 1. First step